Tasmanian Greens

 The Tasmanian Greens are a political party in Australia which developed from numerous environmental campaigns in Tasmania, including the flooding of Lake Pedder and the Franklin Dam campaign.
 They form a part of the Australian Greens.

-Following the 2025 Tasmanian election, the party holds five seats in the Tasmanian House of Assembly, and is currently led by Rosalie Woodruff.
-At a federal level, two Tasmanian senators – Nick McKim and Peter Whish-Wilson – are members of the Greens.
+Following the 2025 Tasmanian election, the party holds four seats in the Tasmanian House of Assembly, and is currently led by Rosalie Woodruff.
+At a federal level, two Tasmanian senators – Nick McKim and Vanessa Bleyer – are members of the Greens.

 The party's current shadow ministry can be found at Woodruff Shadow Ministry.

 History

 The party's history can be traced back to the formation of the United Tasmania Group (UTG) (the first established 'Green' party in the world), which first ran candidates in the 1972 election.
 Many people involved in that group went on to form the Tasmanian Greens.
 Bob Brown stood as an Australian Senate candidate for UTG in 1975.

 1980s

 In the 1982 state election, Bob Brown stood unsuccessfully as an independent in the Denison electorate.
 In December of that year, Norm Sanders—a sitting member for the Australian Democrats—stood down from state parliament to contest the Senate in a Federal election.
 A countback of votes followed and Bob Brown was elected to the vacancy, commencing his term in January 1983.
 The two had much in common—both having been directors of the Tasmanian Wilderness Society—Norm Sanders being considered to be Australia's first elected "green" member of parliament.

 Immediately prior to taking the seat, Bob Brown had spent 19 days in Risdon Prison for obstructing workers at the Franklin River dam site.
 He took his seat on the day of his release.
 He was re-elected in the 1986 election along with Gerry Bates in the Franklin electorate.

 In the 1989 state election a total of five Greens—Christine Milne, Lance Armstrong, Di Hollister, Gerry Bates and Bob Brown—were elected after a community backlash against a proposed paper pulp mill at Wesley Vale near Devonport.
 At the time of the election they were known simply as The Independents.
 In December 1991 they changed their name to The Green Independents.
 They held the balance of power in the government for three years, keeping Michael Field's minority Labor Party government in power after signing an agreement known as the Labor–Green Accord.
 The February 1992 election saw all five sitting Greens re-elected but with a majority Liberal government in power.

 Greens supporter Neville Curtis started the magazine Daily Planet in 1989, which later became the official magazine of the Green Independents.